The Three Mothers: Mater Tenebrarum

-Mater Tenebrarum, the Mother of Darkness, is the youngest and cruellest of the Three Mothers.
+Mater Tenebrarum, the Mother of Darkness, is the youngest and cruelest of the Three Mothers.
 Her true name is not given; her home is located in New York City and was christened in 1910.
 The house's number is 49 and bears a plaque that states that Georges Ivanovich Gurdjieff once resided there.

 In Inferno, the character is portrayed by Veronica Lazar.
 She masquerades as Professor Arnold's nurse for much of the film.
 At the climax, Mark Elliot (Leigh McCloskey) descends into the bowels of her home to confront her.
 He learns that Arnold is, in fact, the architect Varelli, and essentially Tenebrarum's slave.
 Tenebrarum's bloodlust would ultimately be her own undoing, as one of her victims, a maid, was inadvertently responsible for the house catching fire in the midst of her death throes.
 When Elliot comes across her, Tenebrarum laments cryptically that "It's all going to burn down... just like before."
 Tenebrarum is perhaps referring to Suspirias finale, during which Mater Suspiriorum is killed and her home eventually burns to the ground.
 After sealing the room, she laughs psychotically, makes an ambiguous speech, and disappears.
 However, her reflection remains in a mirror and bursts out moments later as the skeletal incarnation of Death.
 Elliot flees the room by breaking down the door.
 Tenebrarum is last seen in her skeletal form, screaming as burning debris of her home collapses around her, apparently perishing in the flames.